 - Distal pancreatectomy – For tumors in the tail and body of the pancreas (or left side)

-To view actual footage of these surgical procedure, please visit the PROCEDURE VIDEOS & ADDITIONAL RESOURCES page in the for medical professionals section of the site.
+To view actual footage of these surgical procedure, please visit the PROCEDURE VIDEOS and ADDITIONAL RESOURCES page in the for medical professionals section of the site.

 Minimally Invasive Pancreatectomy and Whipple Procedure

 Dr. Ross is highly experienced in performing these procedures with minimally invasive approaches.
 She is one of the region’s most experienced surgeons in treating pancreatic cancer.
 Hoping to achieve better outcomes for patients, Dr. Ross has dedicated a large portion of her practice to treating patients with pancreatic cancers and diseases.
 Additionally, she has served as a lead investigator in clinical trials to discover better ways of offering surgery for pancreatic cancer.

 Our surgical team’s experience has taught them that the least invasive ways of performing pancreatectomy are best for patients, so they offer:

 - Laparo-endoscopic single site pancreatectomy – The procedure is performed with small instruments through just one small incision made in the patient’s belly button.

 - Robotically-assisted pancreatectomy – The procedure is performed with a few small incisions and assisted by the da Vinci® Surgical System.